This is the third installment of my “Top 20” series, looking at the top players for a specific franchise based solely on Wins Above Replacement.

 I cheated a little and moved Walker from #21 to #20 to include him on the list.
 He leapfrogs William P. Kennedy, a hurler who threw his first pitch as a pro when Benjamin Harrison was president.
 They called him “Roarin’ Bill” because he had a booming voice that he loved to use to berate umpires and teammates who dared make a miscue while he was working a game.
 Newspapers dubbed him “Brickyard,” which is the sort of nickname we don’t hear any more.
 It was given to him because he hailed from a community known for brick laying.
 I guess today the equivalent would be if a player born in San Francisco was dubbed “Silicon Sam” or something.

-Walker was a very good hitter with a beautiful swing from the left side of the plate.
+Walker was a line-drive hitter with a beautiful swing from the left side of the plate.
 He hit the ball hard a lot, sort of like Al Oliver.
-He had success everywhere he brought his bat, whether it was during his 11 years in the National League or eight seasons in the American League.
+He had success everywhere he brought his bat, whether it was during his eleven years in the National League or eight seasons in the American League.
 He was well traveled, playing for five teams in 18 seasons.
 But more than 60 percent of his games were played in a Dodger uniform.

 Walker played for Brooklyn when the team was transitioning from a laughingstock to a contender.
 In 1941 when the Dodgers won their first pennant in 21 years, Walker was a useful piece, batting anywhere from leadoff to second, to third, to lower in the powerful Brooklyn lineup.
 With Joe Medwick and Pete Reiser, he was part of an outfield in which they all hit over .300 for the season.